ai2cm/fv3config/docs/usage.rst

       --keyfile KEYFILE     google cloud storage key to use for cloud copy commands

-The only required inputs are `config`, which specifies a yaml file containing the `fv3config` run directory configuration, and a final location to copy the run directory.
+The only required inputs are ``config``, which specifies a yaml file containing the ``fv3config`` run directory configuration, and a final location to copy the run directory.
-A keyfile can be specified to authenticate google cloud storage for any data sources located in google cloud buckets, or the key is taken from an environment variable by default.
-If `dockerimage` is specified, the command will run inside a Docker container based on the given image name.
-This assumes the `fv3config` package and `fv3gfs` python wrapper are installed inside the container, along with any dependencies.
+A keyfile can be specified to authenticate Google cloud storage for any data sources located in Google cloud buckets, or the key is taken from an environment variable by default.
+If ``dockerimage`` is specified, the command will run inside a Docker container based on the given image name.
+This assumes the ``fv3config`` package and ``fv3gfs`` python wrapper are installed inside the container, along with any dependencies.

-`fv3run` can also be accessed from within Python, using `fv3config.run`.
-This has the same interface as the command-line `fv3run`, but also gives the option of using a config dictionary instead of a yaml file location.
+``fv3run`` can also be accessed from within Python, using :py:func:`fv3config.run`.
+This has the same interface as the command-line ``fv3run``, but also gives the option of using a config dictionary instead of a yaml file location.

 .. autofunction:: fv3config.run